 Section 9.2.1.1 of the PEIS describes a facility for the temporary storage of certain low level radioactive wastes.
 The contents of the facility are given in Table 4-1.
-The radiation levels at the fence surrounding the facility vill be less than 0.6 membrh.
+The radiation levels at the fence surrounding the facility will be less than 0.6 mrem/hr.
 This facility is judged in Section 9.5.1.2 of the PEIS to have negligible environmental exposures to the general population.

-There are some minor differences between the ISMSF described in this report and the facility described in the PEIS.
-These differences are primarily in the number of containers to be stored in the ISMSF.
-Table 4.1 contains the design basis contents of the PEIS facility compared to the ISMSF.
-However, as shown in this report, the ISMSF will result in negligible environmental exposures to the general population.
+There are some minor differences between the ISWSF described in this report and the facility described in the PEIS.
+These differences are primarily in the number of containers to be stored in the ISWSF.
+Table 4-1 contains the design basis contents of the PEIS Facility compared to the ISWSF.
+However, as shown in this report, the ISWSF will result in negligible environmental exposures to the general population.